 In this process flow, we have added a source selector function after the application call and this function selects the particular output stream sent by the application and then passes the stream as a response to the client.
 The source selector consumes only one stream.
 This process can also be changed or further extended where multiple source applications are called and multiple streams are merged into a single normalized output that is sent out as a response.
 This type of multi-system application integration ESB design depends on the type of process or data mediation needed for the request.

 You can easily plugin additional application connections as sub-processes that would also help modularize the ESB flow into individual flows that are easy to manage.
 Using the sub-process approach to encapsulate application connections, one doesn’t have to modify the parent flow if a data mediation rule needs to be changed for a particular application.
 Another advantage of using sub-processes is that these flows can be consumed by other global ESB services or orchestrations that require similar data lookups based on the type of request received from the client applications.

 Key components for designing a multi-app ESB mediation are:

-In this example we are using a data conversion ESB service that takes a payload from the incoming request and converts the data into two outputs.
+In this example, we are using a data conversion ESB service that takes a payload from the incoming request and converts the data into two outputs.
 One of the outputs is the database format that is used to load records into tables and the other format is an XML that is used to load data into a cloud ERP system.

-The complexity of data map varies from the type of hierarchical data structure that source or target schema represents to the complexity of conversion rules that the target application requires for successful data integration.
-Also the mapping can be between multiple sources and targets where the data from two or more sources need to be merged or joined prior to mapping the result to the target.
+The complexity of data map varies from the type of hierarchical data structure that source or target schema represents the complexity of conversion rules that the target application requires for successful data integration.
+Also, the mapping can be between multiple sources and targets where the data from two or more sources need to be merged or joined prior to mapping the result to the target.